PalashCoder/TeamSyncTrack/CONTRIBUTION.md

 - Make sure there are no `failed` checks in the pull request.
 If there are any failed checks, you can click on the `Details` button to see the logs and fix the errors.
 - If the tests are failing due to some internal error on our side, **ignore it.**
 - Merging and reviewing the PRs takes time, so please be patient.
+- If you want to work on the backend then contact me through any of my social media.
+- If you have any problem related to database or drizzle or any backend related problem then please go to [.env.example](.env.example) and put all the details of your .env file on the projects root from your own supabase postgres database, as you're working your own so you'll not having any privacy problem or and excessive data so work without any tension.

 <br>